Part IV – Processes relating to Children

 (b) where the requestor provides an unextracted order* referred to in sub-paragraph (3)(a), he or she must provide a copy of the extracted order to the ICA within 8 working days from the date of notification to the ICA of the order.

-(3B) If the order referred to in sub-paragraph (3)(a) is varied pursuant to a further order such that further travel restrictions apply, the requestor shall immediately notify the ICA of the same, copying the other party, and provide a copy of the further order (in which event the requirements set out at sub-paragraphs (3)(a) and (b) would apply).
-The further notification to the ICA must be given at least 1 working day before the ICA is required to act on the further travel restrictions.
+(3B) If the order referred to in sub-paragraph (3)(a) is varied pursuant to a further order such that further travel restrictions apply, the requestor shall immediately notify the ICA of the same, provide a copy of the further order in that notification (in which event the requirements set out at sub-paragraphs (3)(a) and (b) would apply, with the necessary modifications in relation to the further order as they apply in relation to the order referred to in sub-paragraph (3)(a)), and copy the other party or parties to the proceedings in which that further order was obtained.

-ICA’s email address: ICA_FJC_Notification@ica.gov.sg
+ICA’s email address: [email protected]

 ICA’s working hours are:-